For thousands of people charged with such crimes as public drunkenness or resisting arrest, Department 42 is their first and last legal stop.

 Impoverished defendants in Los Angeles, San Francisco, Sacramento, San Mateo and even smaller counties such as Yolo, San Joaquin and Shasta are routinely provided public defenders at their first court appearance, known as an arraignment.

 But in Santa Clara, along with a handful of other counties including Contra Costa and Napa, public defenders and prosecutors are assigned only to felony courtrooms.
-Defendants charged with misdemeanors can expect to be represented only if they hire their own
+Defendants charged with misdemeanors can expect to be represented only if they hire their own lawyer for the proceeding, a rare occurrence.

 Officials cite costs